Whisper Smarter, not Harder: Adversarial Attack on Partial Suppression: Introduction

 \section{Introduction}

 The use of Automatic Speech Recognition (ASR) models have propagated across many platforms and technologies.
 These ASR models are capable of transcribing audio into text.
-However, these models have been shown to be susceptible to adversarial attack, which a malicious party can employ to hijack the model and generate, suppress or distort outputs from the models. \\
+However, these models have historically been shown to be susceptible to adversarial attack, which a malicious party can employ to hijack the model and generate, suppress or distort outputs from the models \citep{carlini,schonherr}. \\

+Previous work on adversarial attacks have yielded extremely effective and transferable attack methods, but are not entirely universal \citep{qigege,olivier,wang}, that is, there is no singular adversarial audio example that can effectively distort model transcription over more than one input audio.
+Instead, most of these attack methods focus on applying a tailored perturbation for each input audio example, meaning that attackers must train different attacks for different input audio.\\

+A more efficient method of gradient-based attack would be to train a universal attack audio snippet that can be prepended to the start of most input audio in order to induce a mis-transcription \citep{cao} or even mute the model entirely\citep{mutingwhisper}.
+In this paper, we focus on the latter attack method on a specific ASR model.\\

-One of these ASR models is Whisper \cite{whisper}, developed by OpenAI, which uses special start and end tokens to control its autoregressive token generation process.
+The ASR model in question is Whisper \citep{whisper}, developed by OpenAI, which uses special start and end tokens to control its autoregressive token generation process.
 In particular, we focus on the end-of-sequence \code{<endoftext>} (EOS) token, which, when generated by Whisper, indicates that token generation should be halted and the output to be finalised. \\